Bobby Grier (American football player): 1956 Sugar Bowl

 Georgia Tech won the game 7–0.
 The margin of victory mostly resulted from a disputed first quarter 31-yard pass interference penalty which was called on Grier, giving Georgia Tech a first and goal on the Pitt 1-yard line.
 The Yellow Jackets scored the game's only touchdown on the next play.
 Photographic evidence later strongly indicated the referee's call was incorrect.

 The irony of the bad call is that it was made by referee Rusty Coles, from the Pittsburgh area, who had no objective in making the wrong call, but simply made a mistake, which he admitted after seeing the game films.

 Grier finished the game as its leading rusher with 51 yards.
 After the game, he protested the pass interference call, but praised the Georgia Tech players, saying "They were good sportsmen, perhaps the best I've played against all season.
 They played hard, but clean.
 It was a good game.
 But believe me.
 I didn't push that man."

 Grier's participation in the 1956 Sugar Bowl, as well as the support he received from various communities, is seen by some experts as a milestone in American race relations.

 In 2019, Grier was elected as a member of the Sugar Bowl Hall of Fame.
 On Oct 1, 2022, Georgia Tech and University of Pittsburgh played again.
 During the game, the 1956 Sugar Bowl and Grier were honored.
 Grier was also enshrined in the Pittsburgh Hall of Fame live on ACC Network and ESPN.
 Actor Anthony Mackie, Grier's son Rob, granddaughter Camille and President Van Leer's grandson Blake Van Leer III were present on the field.

 Later in 2022, Grier along with his son Rob were invited for a VIP tour at Georgia Tech, College Football Hall of Fame and National Center for Civil and Human Rights.
-While at Georgia Tech, Grier met 1956's Georgie Tech's Quarterback Wade Mitchell for the first time since 1956.
+While at Georgia Tech, Grier met 1956's Georgia Tech's Quarterback Wade Mitchell for the first time since 1956.
 Georgia Tech's president Ángel Cabrera was there to meet with Grier.
 The Van Leer and Grier families remain close to this day.